Siterack/siterack-docs/docs/features.md

 ## Health Reporting

-Siterack's Health Reporting system is a useful tool that gives a quick overview of your site's health.
-The data itself is generated by the WordPress core and is then gathered by Siterack and formated into an easily digestible view.
+SiteRack's Health Reporting system is a useful tool that gives a quick overview of your site's health.
+The data itself is generated by the WordPress core and is then gathered by SiteRack and formated into an easily digestible view.

 It is important to note that the Health system is seperate from the A.I. system.
 However, the A.I. does incude data from the Health report in it's overall analysis.